MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-service-administration.md

 #### Publication

-Service environments must be published to the electronic invoicing service before they can be used.
+Service environments must be published to the Electronic invoicing add-on before they can be used.
 Only published environments can be accessed by Finance and Supply Chain Management.
 Additionally, a service environment must be published before any updates to its attributes will take effect on the electronic invoicing service.

 ### Connected applications